Proportional Justified Representation: Proportional Justified Representation

-Another advantage of PJR is that a committee that provides PJR can be computed in polynomial time as long as the target committee size $k$ divides the number of voters $n$; indeed, under this condition both the Monroe rule and Greedy Monroe (the latter of which is polynomial-time computable) provide PJR.
+We will now argue that a committee that provides PJR can be computed in polynomial time as long as the target committee size $k$ divides the number of voters $n$.
+Specifically, we will show that under this condition, both the Monroe rule and Greedy Monroe (the latter of which is polynomial-time computable) satisfy PJR.
 We note that PAV satisfies EJR and hence PJR even if $k$ does not divide $n$; however, computing the output of PAV is NP-hard.

 \begin{theorem} Consider a ballot profile $\calA = (A_1,\dots, A_n)$.
-If the target committee size $k$ divides $n$ then the outputs of Monroe and Greedy Monroe on $(\calA, k)$ satisfy PJR. \end{theorem} \begin{proof} We provide a proof for Greedy Monroe; the proof for Monroe can be found in the appendix.
+If the target committee size $k$ divides $n$ then the outputs of Monroe and Greedy Monroe on $(\calA, k)$ satisfy PJR. \end{theorem} \begin{proof}